zycode08/namada-trusted-setup/README.md

 ## Directory Structure

 This repository contains several Rust crates that implement the different building blocks of the MPC.
 The high-level structure of the repository is as follows:
-- [`client`](phase1-cli): Rust crate that provides a HTTP client that communicates with the REST API endpoints of the coordinator and uses the necessary cryptographic functions to contribute to the trusted setup.
+- [`phase1-cli`](phase1-cli): Rust crate that provides a HTTP client that communicates with the REST API endpoints of the coordinator and uses the necessary cryptographic functions to contribute to the trusted setup.
-- [`coordinator`](phase1-coordinator): Rust crate that provides a coordinator library and a HTTP REST API that allow contributors to interact with the coordinator.
+- [`phase1-coordinator`](phase1-coordinator): Rust crate that provides a coordinator library and a HTTP REST API that allow contributors to interact with the coordinator.
 The coordinator handles the operational steps of the ceremony like: adding a new contributor to the queue, authentificating a contributor, sending and receiving challenge files, removing inactive contributors, reattributing challenge file to a new contributor after a contributor dropped, verifying contributions, creating new files, etc.
+- [`phase1`](phase1) and [`setup-utils`](setup-utils): contain utils used in both the client and the coordinator.
+- The remaining files contain configs for CI and deployment to AWS EC2 and S3 bucket.

 ## Audits

-The original implementation of the coordinator for the Aleo Trusted Setup was audited by:
+The original implementation of the coordinator for the [Aleo Trusted Setup](https://github.com/AleoHQ/aleo-setup) was audited by:

 - [Least Authority](https://leastauthority.com/blog/audit-of-aleo-trusted-setup-phase-1/)